The Fast Break – Victoria

 AAO: Observed and GFS forecasts

-The Southern Annular Mode (SAM) or Antarctic Oscillation (AAO) has been mainly neutral with weak bursts of negativity at the start and end of October.
-SAM ceases to be a northern pusher or southern puller of storms in spring and summer.
-A negative SAM can lead to less easterly moisture flow into the east of Victoria.
-In the next 14 days BoM predicts a neutral phase moving into a sustained weak positivity and NOAA predicts a weak negative phase before returning to neutral values.
+The Southern Annular Mode (SAM) or Antarctic Oscillation (AAO) has spent November in weak to moderate positive territory.
+A positive SAM in summer can lead to more moisture flow into the east of Victoria.
+In the next 14 days BoM predicts a sustained weak positivity, and NOAA predicts a return to neutrality.

-Graph of the SAM showing a weak negative value of -1 and predictions to go remain negative for a week then return to neutral.
+Graph of the SAM showing a weak positive value of +1 and predictions to return to neutral.

 Source: NOAA.